Newfoundland and Labrador Disability Tax Credit Information

 Completing the Disability Tax Credit Application with the Help of An Accountant or a Bookkeeper

-You can also enlist others to assist you in completing your Disability Tax Credit application, such as an accountant or a bookkeeper, both of which will be reasonably familiar with the tax credit and will charge very little.
+You can also enlist others to assist you in completing your Disability Tax Credit application, such as an accountant or a bookkeeper, both of whom will be reasonably familiar with the tax credit and will charge very little.

 Both the benefits and drawbacks that come with applying independently are also prevalent when applying with the help of an accountant or bookkeeper, meaning minimal fees at the expense of limited knowledge.